knpuniversity/symfony2-rest/knpu/episode2/helpful-details-key.md

 Head back to the terminal and test that guy out.
 Beautiful!

-Now we have the opportuntiy to be more helpful to our users whenever we have a 404 error.
+Now we have the opportunity to be more helpful to our users whenever we have a 404 error.
 Or, if you're creating an `ApiProblem` by hand, you can set the `detail` field manually.